Volvo V90 Cross Country Review

 Based on Momentum trim, Cross Country models come as standard with a nine-inch portrait display for the infotainment screen, heated front seats, two-zone climate control and a power-operated tailgate.

 The Volvo V90 has got to have one of the nicest interiors of any car on sale today and the CC simply amplifies this with its bare wood trim and unique leather upholstery.
-Most of the dashboard is finished in squidgy-soft plastics and touch points such as the air-vent adjusters and inner door handles are made from cold-to-the-touch metal.

 Up front, there’s loads of space for adults and the seats are immensely comfortable during long journeys.
 Even with tall adults in the front, there’s lots of space for people of a similar size in the back and the Cross Country estate doesn’t suffer from the same sloping roofline as the S90 saloon.
 There’s even room enough for a fifth passenger, although the transmission tunnel that runs down the centre of the car means they’ll need to share their compatriots’ footwells.